 The flexibility of ad hoc reporting offers users more ways to interact with their data since they can edit and reuse the report for a different purpose.
 Ad hoc reports also allow users to test their ideas while adhering to best practices in reporting design.
 These practices help readers to visualize data and obtain meaningful insights from their reports.

-Wyn offers built-in tools for BI report and dashboard creation, automated document distribution, within an easy-to-use interface for self-service business intelligence.
+Wyn offers built-in tools for report and dashboard creation, multi-tendency, data governance, security integration, and automated document distribution.
+All with an easy-to-use interface for self-service BI.

 How to Reduce Your BI Costs